 Both CaT and potassium bitartrate form white (or red in the case of red wine) crystals and a sandy precipitate.
-To distinguish one salt from the other, perform the following trial
+To distinguish one salt from the other, perform the following trial:

-- put some crystals in a flask or beaker
+- Place some crystals in a flask or beaker

-- add some clean water
+- Add some clean water

-- warm the solution between 80-100°C
+- Warm the solution to 80 100°C (175 210°F)

-- stir occasionally
+- Stir occasionally

-If crystals do not dissolve, it is calcium tartrate
+If crystals do not dissolve, it is calcium tartrate.